cdnbye/hlsjs-p2p-engine/README.md

 The first web peer will serve as a seed, if no one else in the same channel.

 ## Browser Support
 WebRTC has already been incorporated into the HTML5 standard and it is broadly deployed in modern browsers.
+The compatibility of CDNBye depends on the browser support of WebRTC and MSE.
+Please note that iOS Safari "Mobile" does not support the MediaSource API.

  Browser|Chrome | Firefox | Mac Safari| iOS Safari | Opera | IE | Edge|
 :-: | :-: | :-: | :-: | :-: | :-: | :-:| :-: